google/digitalbuildings/ontology/docs/meter_systems.md

 Metering systems can be modeled with electrical infrastructure and load designation to provide a complete picture of the system as it physically exists.
 This section describes how all involved entities should be created and connected within a building configuration file.

-#### Create the Building Entity, Meter Device Entities, Electrical Infrastucture Entites (Panels/Breakers/Equipment/etc), and Load Types
+#### Create the Building Entity, Meter Device Entities, Electrical Infrastructure Entities (Panels/Breakers/Equipment/etc), and Load Types

 Use the syntax described in [building_config](building_config.md) to create a facility entity for the building and a reporting entity for the meter device.
 A `CONTAINS` connection should be used to indicate that the meter exists within the building.
 Create entities to represent the electrical infrastructure and abstract entities to represent load types.